 Image resolution is a measure of how much detail a digital image can hold.
 The greater the resolution, the greater the level of detail.
-Resolution can be specified as the number of pixel-columns (width) by the number of pixel-rows (height), e.g., 1024 × 768.
+Resolution can be specified as the number of pixel-columns (width) by the number of pixel-rows (height), e.g., 1024×768 .

-Bitrate
+Bitrate Type

-The bit rate (in kbit/s or Mbit/s) is often referred to as speed, but actually defines the number of bits/time unit and not distance/time unit.
+The bit rate (in kbit/s or Mbit/s) is often referred to as speed, but actually defines the number of bits/time unit rather than distance/time unit.
+Two types including variable or constant are available.